ten tips to hold onto your warm leads

 6. Offer a demo

-A demo helps to bridge the gap between what you’ve said your product can do and getting a firsthand experience for your client.
+A demo shows prospects exactly how your product works and whether it fits their needs.
 Where a case study serves as social proof, a demo can show a warm lead if the product is right for them based on ease of use and time to value.
-They also get to experience the “magic” of your product — especially when it’s an interactive demo.
+Interactive demos let prospects see your product's key features in action, which accelerates their decision-making.

 A demo also minimizes the risk of overwhelming your clients with too much information.
 “In today’s buying environment, many of our clients experience information overload and buyer’s fatigue,” says Carley Congdon, Sales Manager at Team Building.
 “We diversify our communications by using email, calls, text messages, virtual meetings, and live demos so that our clients are motivated to engage with us.”